Third Annual Academy for Public Media News Managers

-Who: Public media managers, news directors, editors or aspiring managers from any size shop, any experience level.
-Seating limited to the first 15 applicants.
+Who: Public media news managers, news directors, editors or aspiring news managers from any size shop, any experience level.
+Seating limited to the first 20 applicants.

-What: Two-day training on essentials of modern newsroom management, resulting in a custom action-plan and PRNDI certification.
-The training will be tailored to meet participant needs.
+What: Two-day training on essentials of modern public media newsroom management, resulting in a custom action-plan and a PRNDI certificate of completion.

 Why PRNDI provides this important training

-From the big picture to the small details, you’ll come away with an action plan to transform yours into a high performance team.
+From the big picture to the small details, your customized action plan will transform you and your newsroom!

 Meet the trainers: Mike and Judith

-Mike is president of MVM Consulting and associate professor of journalism at the University of New Mexico.
+Mike is president of MVM Consulting and a Professor of Practice in Journalism at the University of New Mexico.
 He’s championed strong local public media newsrooms, serving as news director of KPBS in San Diego and KPLU in Seattle-Tacoma.
-Mike was PRNDI president from 2006-2007 and launched the Local NPR research site during his 2011 Knight Fellowship at Stanford.
-Mike authored The Public Radio News Directors Guide, upon which this training and certification is based.
+Mike was a 2011 Stanford Knight Fellow, former PRNDI president and PRNDI senior trainer.
+He authored The Public Radio News Directors Guide, upon which this training is based.

-Judith is an independent public media news consultant and editor based in Florida and serving public media newsrooms across the country.
+Judith is the founder of Smelser Editing & Consulting, based in Florida and serving public media newsrooms across the country.
 She served as managing editor at Colorado Public Radio and as news director of WMFE.
-Judith has led coverage of major stories, including the Aurora theater shootings and the end of the U.S. space shuttle program, working to integrate local & NPR reporting.
-Judith has helped advance the most significant public media collaborations in recent years, including the Here & Now Contributors Network, NPR’s StateImpact initiative and the CPB-funded Local Journalism Centers.
+Judith has led coverage of many major stories, including the Aurora theater shootings and the end of the U.S. space shuttle program.
+Working to integrate local & NPR reporting, Judith has helped advance significant public media collaborations including the Here & Now Contributors Network, NPR’s StateImpact initiative and CPB-funded Local Journalism Centers.

-Together, Mike and Judith bring over 50 years of experience in journalism — 30 in news management — leading newsrooms ranging from small to medium to large.
-Their consulting clients have included NPR, CPB, APM, SRG/NETA, Current, KQED, WKSU, Iowa Public Radio, WMFE, J-Lab, Capital Public Radio, KCBX, Indie-Edit, KUHF, Northwest Public Affairs Network and state networks in Connecticut, West Virginia, Indiana, Mississippi and Iowa.
+Together, Mike and Judith bring over 50 years of journalism experience — 30 in news management — leading newsrooms ranging from small to medium to large.
+Their consulting clients have included NPR, CPB, APM, NETA, Current, KQED, KERA, KUHF, WUNC, WKSU, KPBS, WMFE, KTOO, KCBX, J-Lab, Capital Public Radio, Indie-Edit, IdeaStream, Northwest Public Affairs Network and state networks in Connecticut, West Virginia, Indiana, Mississippi and Iowa.

-- Upstream Solutions: Setting a vision and agenda unique to your station
+- Coverage Clarity: Setting an editorial agenda unique to your station

-- Tools, tips and tricks for managing workflow
+- Content Toolbox: Tools and tips for managing multimedia workflow

-- Therapist, friend or disciplinarian: The tricky business of managing others
+- Therapist, friend, disciplinarian: The art of managing others

 - Leading with ethics AND courage

-Cost is $275, which includes all materials, transportation from the conference hotel to NPR, and breakfast and lunch both days.
+Cost is $375 per person, which includes all materials and breakfast and lunch both days.

 Also included in the registration are two post-workshop webinars to help you succeed in implementing your action plan.

-To register for the PRNDI News Manager Training & Certification, use the conference registration page and choose this pre-conference training option.
+To register for the 3rd Annual PRNDI News Manager Training & Certification, use the conference registration page and choose this pre-conference training option.

 Note: This workshop is a PRNDI membership benefit, so employees of PRNDI member stations get priority placement!
-Be sure your (technically your station’s) membership is in good standing.
-(Become a member here.)
+Be sure your membership is in good standing!

-For details about the workshop (or all things PRNDI, contact Christine Paige-Diers (email@example.com).
+For details about the workshop (or all things PRNDI), contact PRNDI manager Christine Paige-Diers (email@example.com).